missionpinball/mpf-docs/docs/gmc/guides/tilt_mode.md

 title: GMC Tilt Slides
 ---

-# Tilt Slides in GMC
+# Tilt Mode Slide in GMC

 GMC provides a default slide for handling warnings and tilt, and the standard [tilt mode](../../game_logic/modes/tilt.md) in the MPF configuration provides a set of automatic hooks to display the slide with different messages.

 The previous guide, [Bonus Slides in GMC](bonus_mode.md), walks through creating your own slide to override the default provided by MPF.
-Regarding the GMC slide files, Tilt slide customization works in just the same way.
+Regarding the GMC slide file, Tilt slide customization works in just the same way.

 ## Configure Tilt Settings